 This next Lego board from Vitamins brings us to the design department.
 Here the board takes on a more visual approach resembling a calendar.
 Rows represent months and columns are dedicated to days.
 Each project is given a different color and the sub-rows in each moth are assigned to a specific team member.
 Due to the specificity of the design department the tasks do not need to be as detailed in the board.
 Instead it is more important to know what the team is working on and which projects are the focus at any given moment.

 The collaboration of Finances, Operations and HR

-While it is difficult to adapt Scrum in various departments, with mixed functionalities the task becomes even more challenging.
-That is exactly the case with this board from MetaGeek where Finances, Operations and HR are all one team.
+While it is difficult to adopt Scrum in various departments, with mixed functionalities the task becomes even more challenging.
+That is exactly the case with this board from MetaGeek where Finances, Operations, and HR are all one team.
 Due to the complex processes, the team decided to stick with the basics.
 A physical board and 3 clear columns that allow tracking progress and who is working on what.
 As a result, the teams claim they have started collaborating more and now see how their responsibilities relate clearly.

-Lastly, no company is complete without an executive office and analyzing each teams board to understand the overall progress is not something they want to spend time on.
-This team has found a solution for that – an epic arc, an additional lane that represents on how far the team has advanced.
+Lastly, no company is complete without an executive office and analyzing each team’s board to understand the overall progress is not something they want to spend time on.
+This team has found a solution for that – an epic arc, an additional lane that represents how far the team has advanced.

 Once the team starts working on the epic, they clarify tasks and add them to the backlog.
 Tasks are color-coordinated with the epic and move through the board as usual.
 Instead of staying in the backlog, the epic is moved along the arc.
 That’s is comprised of the traditional project stages like planning, in progress and done.
 This way giving both the team and the management the information they need.